rimpybharot/AOP_windows/README.md

 How to run:

 1. Pre-reqs
-  >aspectj installed
+  aspectj installed
-  >graphviz intalled
+  graphviz intalled
-  >classpath set for aspectj
+  classpath set for aspect
-  >path set for aspectj
+  path set for aspectj
-  >path set for graphviz
+  path set for graphviz

 2. Clone
-  >git clone repository
+  git clone repository
-  >unzip if needed
+  unzip if needed
-  >move to "src"
+  move to "src"

 3. Run
   run as :